-- 15. The New York Immigration Coalition ("NYIC") is an umbrella policy and advocacy organization for more than 200 groups in New York State, representing the collective interests of New York's diverse immigrant communities and organizations.
-It has its principal place of business at 131 West 33rd St, New York, NY 10001. - NYIC's mission is to unite immigrants, members, and allies so that all New Yorkers can thrive.
+- 14. The New York Immigration Coalition ("NYIC") is an umbrella policy and advocacy organization for more than 200 groups in New York State, representing the collective interests of New York's diverse immigrant communities and organizations.
+It has its principal place of business at 131 West 33rd St, New York, NY 10001. - 15.
+NYIC's mission is to unite immigrants, members, and allies so that all New Yorkers can thrive.
 It envisions a New York state that is stronger because all people are welcome, treated fairly, and given the chance to pursue their dreams.
 NYIC pursues solutions to advance the interests of New York's diverse immigrant communities and advocates for laws, policies, and programs that lead to justice and opportunity for all immigrant groups.
-It seeks to build the power of immigrants and the organizations that serve them to ensure their sustainability, improve people's lives, and strengthen New York State.

-- 17. NYIC's nearly 200 members are dues-paying, nonprofit organizations that are committed to advancing work on immigrant justice, empowerment, and integration.
-NYIC's members are located throughout New York State and beyond and share NYIC's mission to serve and empower immigrant communities.
-NYIC's members include grassroots community groups, social services providers, large-scale labor and academic institutions, and organizations working in economic, social, and racial justice.
+It seeks to build the power of immigrants and the organizations that serve them to ensure their sustainability, improve people's lives, and strengthen New York State. - 16.
+NYIC's 200-plus members are dues-paying, 501(c)(3), nonprofit organizations that are committed to advancing work on immigrant justice, empowerment, and integration.
+NYIC's members are located throughout New York State and beyond.
+These member groups include grassroots community groups, social services providers, large-scale labor and academic institutions, and organizations working in economic, social, and racial justice.
+A number of NYIC's member organizations receive funding from a variety of local, state, and federal government sources to carry out social service, health, and education programs.
+Many of these organizations receive governmental funding that is directly tied to the Decennial Census.